-OHSU's Tuition and Fee Book is available to view on the Registrar's Office site, under "Dietetic Intern, Master of Science in Human Nutrition."
+OHSU's Tuition and Fee Book is available to view on the Registrar's Office site.
 Tuition charges vary based on the number of credits taken per term.
 For deadlines to withdraw or receive a tuition refund, consult the Registrar's Office's comprehensive Academic Calendar.

-Major medical and dental insurance is required for all students and is available through OHSU's student insurance plan; however, fees for major medical and dental insurance may be waived if the student has comparable insurance and applies for a waiver from the Student Health & Wellness Center.
-The 2023-2024 waiver process is managed by OHSU's insurance broker, Academic Health Plans (AHP).
+Major medical and dental insurance is required for all students and is available through OHSU's student insurance plan; however, fees for major medical and dental insurance may be waived if the student has comparable insurance and applies for a waiver.